firte14/FAC14/README.md

 ### 1.2 USER FLOW DIAGRAM
-The Data Flow Diagram for the user will show the visual processes of the users data through the website, highlighting the inputs, outputs and routes between them.
+The Data Flow Diagram for the user will show the visual processes of the users' data through the website, highlighting the inputs, outputs and routes between them.

 DFD Level 0